 Energy Reality Project

 Trying to run the world on renewable energy alone you will discover is an impossibility.
 When you look at the popular so-called wind and solar solutions more closely you will discover they appeal to those who trust the status quo.
 The “feel-good” aspect of their so-called “renewable” ability turns out to be a fantasy.
 Even the word “renewable” is more political than truthful.
 Their output is a small fraction of the world’s electricity sources and probably always will be.
 (See Chapter Eleven on Energy Density)

-I realized this when I started comparing wind turbines and solar panels to nuclear energy in terms of power and how much land and resources were needed to match the same output as a nuclear reactor18.
+I realized this when I started comparing wind turbines and solar panels to nuclear energy in terms of power and how much land and resources were needed to match the same output as a nuclear reactor2-3.
 It was a real eye opener.

 It wasn’t until I had started the project that I discovered just how much Carbon Dioxide had accumulated.
 The oceans were our natural buffer without which we would have had warming much sooner.
 But the oceans are losing that ability.
-We have a surplus that won’t stop doing damage until we return much of the trillion19 tons of excess carbon back to the earth or ocean floor.
+We have a surplus that won’t stop doing damage until we return much of the trillion2-4 tons of excess carbon back to the earth or ocean floor.
 This gave the project an even stronger sense of urgency.
-Stop the warming, sure, but also stop the probable mass extinction20, as if overfishing weren’t bad enough.
+Stop the warming, sure, but also stop the probable mass extinction2-5, as if overfishing weren’t bad enough.
 We will need to capture CO2 from the air to make a significant difference.

 It struck me that the words “Climate Reality” are an alarmist pair of words.
-The idea that we needed to recognize the problems facing our planet needed a far better set of words that encompasses a solution, something that also gives us hope.
+In order to recognize the problems facing our planet we need a far better set of words that encompasses a solution, something that also gives us hope.
 Right now we are given a task to educate ourselves and others.
 We need ready and willing individuals that need to know they have been fed misinformation.
 Yes training and self-education are requirements to begin this rescue operation.

 Becoming an Energy Reality Member

-The energy policy set by Obama was pretty much an “all of the above” strategy that was more politically motivated than it was economical or even logical22.
-Now under Trump there is an more hands off approach leaving market forces to determine the outcome.
+The energy policy set by Obama was pretty much an “all of the above” strategy that was more politically motivated than it was economical or even logical2-7.
+Now under Trump there is a more hands off approach leaving market forces to determine the outcome.
 Trump is a climate change denier which leaves fossil fuels like coal and natural gas as acceptable.
-The answer lies somewhere in between.
 There is good reason to collect professional expert analysis to explore what the reality is when it comes to an optimum energy balance and we must recognize that balance might change based on availability of existing technology and suitability of the geography, resources, the local weather patterns and rules in place.
 Also there is good reason to advocate for listening to the experts.

 The climate scientists and ecologists are calling us into action to prevent climate change.
 But equally important and perhaps easier to tackle are problems such as the threat to species extinction and quality of life issues.
 This is another way that attention to your local issues can help.
 The same actions that are being called upon to prevent species extinctions and other things like cleaner air will ultimately assist in the slowing down of global warming and eliminating the increase in drastic weather patterns and rising sea levels.